Image similarity / cheat sheet

 These vectors are added to an index.

 When you want to find a similar image in your dataset to a new image, you run the new image through the model as well.
 Then you compare the new image’s vector to all dataset images in the index to find the most similar ones.

 Image similarity search is fast since the data becomes so compressed.

 Search and find items that are difficult to filter using keywords.

 Nothing special needs to be done for this problem type when you add your image dataset to the platform.

 Select one of the different ways in the Datasets view; Import from your data warehouse, directly from your local computer, via data API, or from a URL.

-The EfficientNet B0 Embedding will now show up on the Modeling canvas.
+This will build a model that will show up on the Modeling canvas.

 Navigate to the Settings tab and set only 1 epoch.
 That’s all you need.